Mengzhuo-Zheng/PRS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**PRS** is a population representive selector for picking the reference sample of pangenome projects, which is based on the distance of the different populations.
+**PRS** is a population representative selector for picking the reference sample of pangenome projects, which is based on the distance of the different populations.

 ## Installation

-You can install the development version of prs like so:
+You can install the development version of **prs** like so:

 ``` r
 devtools::install_github("Mengzhuo-Zheng/prs")